Getting Started with Zubo

 zubo statusandzubo logsfor troubleshooting.
 The status command shows uptime, memory usage, connected channels, and pending scheduled jobs. - Back up your data with

-zubo exportfor a full JSON export, or rely on the automatic daily SQLite backups in~/.zubo/workspace/backups/. - Enable smart routing to automatically send simple queries to fast, cheap models.
+zubo exportfor a full JSON export, or rely on the automatic daily SQLite backups in~/.zubo/workspace/backups/. - Enable smart cost savings to automatically send simple queries to fast, cheap models.
 Set

 smartRouting.enabledtotrueand configure afastProvider(e.g., Groq) alongside your primary.
 This can cut costs significantly. - Set a budget to avoid surprise bills: